h2tc-roboticsx/H2TC/README.md

 | depth_accuracy   | Float precision for the unnormalized depth maps.
 The unnormalized depth maps are not exported by default until the 'npy' are set to true.
 Either 'float32' or 'float64'. | float32 |
 | datapath   | The raw data directory of recordings.
 Users need to specify it.   | None |

-You can also check the code [/src/postprocess.py](https://github.com/lipengroboticsx/H2TC_code/blob/main/src/postprocess.py) for more detail.
- For the technical detail of how we process the data, please refer to [/doc/postprocessing.md](https://github.com/lipengroboticsx/H2TC_code/blob/main/doc/postprocessing.md).

 ### &#x2022; Trouble Shooting ❗